Ethiopia inquiry shows Boeing MAX hurtling uncontrolled to disaster

-ADDIS ABABA (Reuters) - Ethiopia Airlines’ doomed 737 MAX jet hit excessive speed and was forced downwards by a wrongly-triggered automation system as pilots wrestled to regain control, a preliminary report into the crash that has shaken the aviation world showed on Thursday.
+ADDIS ABABA (Reuters) - Ethiopian Airlines’ doomed 737 MAX jet hit excessive speed and was forced downwards by a wrongly-triggered automation system as pilots wrestled to regain control, a preliminary report into the crash that has shaken the aviation world showed on Thursday.

-Three times the captain Yared Getachew cried “pull up”, before the Boeing plane plunged into a field six minutes after takeoff from Addis Ababa last month, killing all 157 passengers and crew, said the report by Ethiopian investigators.
+Three times the captain, Yared Getachew, cried “pull up”, before the Boeing Co plane plunged into a field six minutes after takeoff from Addis Ababa, killing all 157 passengers and crew, said the report by Ethiopian investigators.

-The disaster - and parallels with another 737 MAX crash in Indonesia where 189 people died last October - has led to the grounding of Boeing’s flagship model.
+The March 10 disaster, and parallels with another 737 MAX crash in Indonesia last October in which 189 people died, has led to the worldwide grounding of Boeing’s flagship model.

 It has also brought uncomfortable scrutiny over new software, pilot training and regulatory rigor.